jdevuyst/rekenaar/README.md

 - Parse quoted `Raw` terms so that they can be processed by `Rekenaar.Infer` modules
 - Given a proof that two terms are equal, return a quoted `Raw` value of this proof
+- Utility functions for working with `Raw` values

 ### `Rekenaar.Elab`